 OUR MISSION

 The resources and support we provide to our partners include (but are not limited to) rehearsal and performance space, leadership and management training, project management, marketing and fundraising.
-By providing these means and resources, we assure these individuals and groups can maximize their potential and reach broader audiences.
+By providing these means and resources, we ensure these individuals and groups can maximize their potential and reach broader audiences.

 OUR VISION